 For those who are annoyed with frizzy hair, a smoothing or glossing serum can help.

-Tet is when all members of a family reunited
+Spring comes that means Tet is coming.
+Tet is when all members of a family reunited.

 Tet usually falls in late January or early February.
 Things start to heat up as soon as Spring comes and the exciting atmosphere can be felt throughout the entire nation.